Margaret Hayes Grazier: Mid to late career

-Extra curricular activities
+Extra-curricular activities

 In addition to being a professor in the Library Science Program and Wayne State University she was also very active in many library organizations.

 American Library Association (ALA).
-During two separate phases in her life, from 1960–64 and from 1972–74, she was a councilor to the ALA in addition to serving as a member of the ALA's Committee on Research from 1970–76.
+During two separate phases in her life, from 1960 to 1964 and from 1972 to 1974, she was a councilor to the ALA in addition to serving as a member of the ALA's Committee on Research from 1970 to 1976.

 She was an active member of the American Association of School Librarians; Considering her deep passion and roots in school libraries this is not surprising.
-She reigned as the second vice-president from 1970–71 and served as the unit head of the AASL's Media Program Development Unit for three years from 1973–76.
+She reigned as the second vice-president from 1970 to 1971 and served as the unit head of the AASL's Media Program Development Unit for three years from 1973 to 1976.

 Although Grazier devoted much of her time to the ALA and the AASL in addition to many other library and media centric organizations, the group that she was most active in during her career was Michigan Association for Media in Education (MAME).
 Grazier served as the president of MAME in 1981.
 This was an exceptionally difficult year to hold this position because of the diminishing state funding for education.
 School library positions were being eliminated and there were severe University of Michigan budget cuts.
 The troubling financial times that surrounded her presidency forced her to focus mainly on coming up with funding solutions for jobs and services at the state level that she believed to be a vital part of the learning process.
 After her term as president, Grazier became the editor of MAME's journal, Media Spectrum, and remained the editor of the journal until 1988.

 Awards

 Grazier was a recipient of the AASL President's Award in 1986.
 According to the AASL this award is presented to a candidate who exemplifies "outstanding contributions to school librarianship and school library media development".

 For her continued work with the MAME organization she too was recognized with MAME's Outstanding Meritorious Service Award in 1987.
-After Grazier's death, another MAME award, for contributions to the profession, was renamed in her honor as “The Margaret Grazier Award for Contributions to the Profession”.
+After Grazier's death, another MAME award, for contributions to the profession, was renamed in her honor as "The Margaret Grazier Award for Contributions to the Profession".

 Her most recent honor was bestowed upon her by the Women's National Book Association's Detroit Chapter, in 1998.
 This group named her their Bookwoman of the Year.

-After Grazier's death in 1999, she was chosen as number 41 in the American Libraries’ list of “100 of the Most Important Leaders We Had in the 20th Century”.
-She is included in the list with the likes of Melvile Dewey and Andrew Carnegie amongst others.
+After Grazier's death in 1999, she was chosen as number 41 in the American Libraries' list of "100 of the Most Important Leaders We Had in the 20th Century".
+She is included in the list with the likes of Melvil Dewey and Andrew Carnegie amongst others.